 These standards have been widely peer-reviewed and represent expectations for approval of Teams providing care to individuals with clefts and craniofacial conditions.

 It is important to note that Team approval is a voluntary and non-exclusionary process.
 There is no judgment or statement of quality made about established Teams that have not selected to apply for approval; nor is holding approval required in order for health care professionals to organize and advertise themselves as a team.
 However, all Teams that do choose to undergo an external evaluation and demonstrate compliance with the standards for team care will be listed by ACPA as approved Teams.
-ACPA will make referrals only to those approved Teams listed.
+ACPA Approved Teams are the teams ACPA encourages patients and families to consider first for cleft and craniofacial healthcare needs.

 The ACPA has established standards for care and have identified the following six components as essential to the quality of care provided by interdisciplinary teams of health care specialists to patients with cleft lip/palate or craniofacial anomalies, regardless of the specific type of disorder: